LifelikeDev/Hands-On-JS/README.md

 # Hands-On-JS

-A collection of mini apps and webpage components built with vanilla JavaScript through my journey of learning JavaScript
+A collection of web apps and webpage components built with vanilla JavaScript through my journey of learning JavaScript

 Included in this collection is a/an